|Master's Programs have two application cycle deadlines:|

 - a personal statement.

-- two official letters of recommendation: one must be from a faculty member who is familiar with the candidate's scholarly abilities (the only exception is the doctoral program in CIS for which applicants must submit three letters of recommendation).
+- two official letters of recommendation: one must be from a faculty member who is familiar with the candidate's scholarly abilities;

-- one (1) unofficial transcript form each university or college attended, to be uploaded and submitted with the online application.
+- One transcript form each university or college attended where course credit was earned, to be uploaded and submitted with the online application.

 - non-refundable application fee of $80.
 This payment must be submitted with the online application.

-- official score report for the Graduate Record Exam (GRE) - required by all programs.
-In addition to the GRE, all International Applicants must meet the TOEFL or IELTS requirement indicated below.
+- GRE - official score report for the Graduate Record Exam (GRE) - required by all programs.
+In addition to the GRE, all International Applicants must meet the requirement indicated below.
 The institution code to use for the GRE exam is 2888.
+You must take the exam by the application deadline.

-- an official score report for the Test of English as a Foreign Language (TOEFL)*.
-The institution code for the TOEFL exam is 2888.
+- The institution code for the TOEFL exam is 2888.

-* This requirement can be waived if the candidate has completed at least three (3) years of academic work on a full-time basis at a university-level institution in the United States or in a country in which English is recognized as the official language or where the medium of instruction is English.
+* This requirement can be waived if the candidate has completed at least three (3) years of academic work on a full-time basis at a university-level institution in the United States or in a country in which English is recognized as the official language or where the medium of instruction is English, by the time of matriculation.

 Applications are evaluated as a whole portfolio and not on a single criterion.
 Thus, we do not adhere to strict minimums pertaining to test scores.
 Averages can be found in some university publications and media such as U.S. News & World Report and Peterson's.

-All official transcripts associated with an application to a graduate program within the School of Engineering and Applied Science must be mailed to the following address:
+All official transcripts associated with an application to a graduate program within the School of Engineering and Applied Science should be mailed or sent electronically.
+If the transcripts will be mailed, please have them sent to the following address:

 University of Pennsylvania